qri-io/rfcs/text/0017-define_dataset_creation.md

 -- --

 ## Save creates a dataset snapshot
 A dataset commit is a _snapshot_ of a dataset at a given point in time.
-The following are
+The following oulines the steps that goes into computing a snapshot

 ### Steps
 * **Prepare**